-- Prepare an SD card with the Debian “Squeeze” image
+- Prepare a fresh SD card with the latest version of Raspbian

 - Insert the SD card in your PC

-- Eject the SD card and insert into your Pi
+- Eject the SD card, insert into your Pi and power it up

 When the Pi boots SSH is enabled by default.

-You can now open a remote terminal window using PuTTY or any other SSH enabled client.
+The free utility “PuTTY” can be used to connect to your Pi using SSH once it is enabled.
 This will allow you to type commands as if you were using the Pi directly.

 MobaXterm is a great application that allows you to connect to multiple devices in a tabbed interface.